v0.9.4

 v0.1.90

-ed return value is truthy, the stream is destroyed and the promise is fulfilled with true
+awaited return value is truthy, the stream is destroyed and the promise is fulfilled with true.

 a function to call on each chunk of the stream.
 Async or not.